Sub-processors

 | Queues | Asynchronous ingest dispatch | Cloudflare service-specific/global processing.
 Queue messages are intended to contain operational metadata, such as tenant identifiers, document identifiers, and job state, not raw Customer Content. |

-| Durable Objects and container hosts | Scheduling, debounce state, and transient document-processing hosts | The consolidation-scheduler Durable Object is configured for the European Union jurisdiction (a Cloudflare jurisdiction-restricted Durable Object namespace); transient document-processing container hosts use Cloudflare service-specific/global processing unless separately configured and agreed.
+| Durable Objects and container hosts | Scheduling, debounce state, and transient document-processing hosts | The consolidation-scheduler and parser-pool-scheduler Durable Objects are configured for the European Union jurisdiction (a Cloudflare jurisdiction-restricted Durable Object namespace), and the document-parsing compute containers are pinned to the European Union jurisdiction by a Cloudflare container constraint.
 Scheduler state is intended to contain operational metadata.
 Certain transient document-processing components may process Customer Content temporarily but are not intended to persist it. |

-| Logpush to R2 | Worker logs | R2-backed worker-log storage is configured for European Union jurisdiction where supported and confirmed, but log generation, analytics, support, and administrative handling may be service-specific or global. |
+| Logpush to R2 | Worker logs | R2-backed worker-log storage is European Union-resident.
+Its residency rests on the log-export job's delivery endpoint, which is set to a European Union storage endpoint, rather than on a Cloudflare jurisdiction binding - no such binding exists for this bucket.
+Log generation, analytics, support, and administrative handling may be service-specific or global. |

-4. Not approved or enabled by default
+5. Not approved or enabled by default

 The following providers are not approved for the Cloudflare-only default configuration unless separately authorised under the customer agreement, Data Processing Agreement, product setting, or Order Form.